Last Updated on

 - Say goodbye to all sorts of junk food.

-- It’s advisable to restrict the consumption of red meat, deep-fried food, and eggs as much as you can.
-However, you may feast on fish once in a while.
+- It’s advisable to restrict the consumption of red meat, deep-fried food.
+However, you may feast on fish.

-- Avoid consuming potatoes or sweet potatoes as they can cause weight gain and affect blood sugar levels.
+- Consuming potatoes or sweet potatoes in low to moderate quantities.
+Excessive consumption can cause weight gain and affect the blood sugar levels.

 - It is recommended that you avoid undertaking any physical or mental work that can cause undue stress.

 - Restrict your use of oral or hormonal contraceptives.

 - It’s recommended that you have a balanced, high fibre diet with low glycemic index (GI).
 Also include natural and unprocessed foods. whole grains, legumes sprouts, low carbohydrate foods, fish, green leafy vegetables, healthy fats like coconut oil, extra virgin olive oil, and berries like grapes, blueberry, and blackberries.

 - Consume wheat or rice in moderate quantities as these are known to increase Kapha.

 - Include herbs such as cinnamon, garlic, and fenugreek in your diet.

 - Drink herbal teas such as spearmint tea or green tea.